Santa Lucia Highlands AVA

 Tondré Grapefield is located in one of California’s top appellations for growing premium Pinot Noir and Chardonnay.
 In fact, vignerons continue to refer to the Santa Lucia Highlands as one of the crown jewels of California viticulture for the venerable grape.
 This distinguished appellation is known for its protruding southeast facing slopes, strong maritime influences from Monterey Bay, and ancient glacial soils consisting of decomposed granite, gravel and sandy loam.
 As a result, its grapes have an intense expression of deep fruit flavors and incredible complexity.

 Tondré Grapefield also earned the SIP (Sustainability in Practice) Certification which assures that the grower preserves and protects the natural environment, treats employees fairly, is concerned about the community and has a long view that protects both the present and the future.
 For more information about SIP visit www.sipcertified.org

 Tony Craig - Winemaker

-Originally a Shakespearean actor from the English town of Newcastle, winemaker Tony Craig found his way into the world of wine by absolute chance.
-After moving to California from England and hoping to find work in Hollywood, Tony soon realized that he needed to pursue a different career.
-He answered an ad in the newspaper for a cellar worker at David Bruce Winery and was immediately hired.
-Within just 14 months, Tony was a part of the winemaking team and eventually became head of the vineyard-designate Pinot Noir program.
+Originally a Shakespearean actor from Newcastle England, Anthony (Tony) Craig found his way into the world of wine by chance.
+After moving to California to find work in Hollywood, Tony soon realized that he needed to pursue a different career.
+He answered an ad for a cellar worker at David Bruce Winery and was immediately hired.
+Within 14 months, Tony became head of their vineyard-designate Pinot Noir program.
 In 2005, Tony became the resident winemaker at Tondré Wines and continues to be thrilled with the quality of grapes he has the opportunity to work with year in and year out.
 He is committed to producing elegantly refined and luxuriously flavored Pinot Noirs, and specializes in crafting vineyard-designate wines.